Archibald Scott Cleghorn: The Hawaiian Overthrow

 Leading up to the 1893 overthrow, Cleghorn grew increasingly frustrated with Liliʻuokalani who he felt failed to see the seriousness of the political situation.
 He blamed Liliʻuokalani for not heeding his advice during the days leading up to the coup.
-In his diary, Cleghorn noted a British sympathizer had asked Liliʻuokalani to abdicate in favor of Kaʻiulani and he later wrote to his daughter that if the queen had abdicated on the night of 16th or the morning of the 17th, the monarchy would have been saved.
+In his diary, Cleghorn noted a British sympathizer had asked Liliʻuokalani to abdicate in favor of Princess Victoria Kaʻiulani and he later wrote to his daughter that if the queen had abdicated on the night of 16th or the morning of the 17th, the monarchy would have been saved.

 On January 16, the day before the overthrow, he met privately with Thurston and requested his group respect Kaʻiulani's claim to throne and suggested installing her as queen with a board of regents as an alternative to overthrowing the monarchy.
 Thurston replied that the "matters have proceeded too far for your plan to be an adequate answer to this situation.
 We are going to abrogate the Monarchy entirely, and nothing can be done to stop us, so far as I can see!"
 Thurston noted that after their conversation Cleghorn looked as though he were about to cry and bowed his head in silence as he left.
 Historian Ralph Simpson Kuykendall noted that "Governor Cleghorn's meager diary for the early part of 1893 suggests the picture of an anguished father frantically trying to save his beloved daughter from the unhappy fate which had befallen her through no fault of her own."

 Cleghorn took an oath of allegiance under protest to the Provisional Government of Hawaii led by Sanford B. Dole in order to retain his position as Collector General of Customs.
 He was ridiculed in the Hawaiian press for this move by Royalist Clarence W. Ashford.
 Cleghorn also helped the new government in enforcing the oath of allegiance with existing governmental employees at the custom house and signed his letter to his superior with "Your obedient servant".
 He later resigned on April 15 and was replaced by annexationist James Bicknell Castle.